 For both field and lab measurements, performance criteria (i.e., acceptance limits) are established for each Data Quality Indicator to ensure that reported data are sufficient for their intended use.
 These criteria are called Measurement Quality Objectives (MQOs).

 The performance criteria given in this section are associated with the methods contained in this document.
-Laboratories are expected to develop their own internal criteria based on recent internal performance data, which often results in more stringent acceptance thresholds than those given here.
+Laboratories may develop their own internal criteria based on recent internal performance data, which often results in different acceptance thresholds than those given here.

 MQOs for sampling activities are established for comparability, representativeness, precision, accuracy, and completeness, using the following protocols.